volkansevim/alpha-CENTAURI/README.md

     (a) One or more monomers in the read are not recognized by the HMM.

     (b) HOR unit contains more multiple instances of a certain monomer.

+Currently, cases in (a) are reported seperately in missing_monomer.fa.
+The file contains both regular and irregular reads with an unrecognized monomer.
+Also, some reads with TE insertions could be potentially found in this file as the current algorithm cannot distinguish a TE from an unrecognized monomer.

 We will improve the workflow in the next version of the software to correctly classify such reads.